On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Stochastic complementarity problems

-We are now prepared to prove our main result. \begin{theorem}[Solvability of SCP($K,H$)] \em Consider the stochastic complementarity problem SCP($K, H$) where $K$ is the nonnegative orthant.
-Suppose Assumption \ref{assumption1} holds for the mapping $H$ and $G(x;\om) \triangleq x^T H(x;\om)$.
-Further suppose the following hold: \begin{itemize} \item[(i)]
+\begin{theorem}[Solvability of SCP($K,F$)] \em Consider the stochastic complementarity problem SCP($K, F$).
+Suppose Assumption \ref{assumption1} holds for the mapping $F$.
+Further suppose either (i.a) or (i.b) hold in addition to (ii): \begin{itemize} \item[(i.a)] Suppose $K \triangleq \Real_n^+$ and $M$ is a {nonzero} copositive matrix on $K$ such that $(\Real_n^+,{M})$ is an {\bf R}$_0$ pair.
+In addition, suppose the following holds:

+\item[(i.b)] Suppose $K$ is a nonempty convex cone and $M$ is a {nonzero} copositive matrix on $K$ such that $(K,{M})$ is an {\bf R}$_0$ pair.
+In addition, suppose the following holds:

-\item[(ii)] Suppose there exists a nonnegative integrable function {$u(\omega)$} such that $G(x;\om) \geq -u(\om)$ holds almost surely for any $x$. \end{itemize} Then the stochastic complementarity problem SCP($K, H$) admits a solution. \end{theorem} \begin{proof} Note that if \eqref{eqn:H_lowerbound1} holds, since {$K$ is the nonnegative orthant and }$\|x_k\| \to \infty$ as $k \to \infty$, {we must have} $\|x_k\|> 0$ for sufficiently large $k$.
-This { allows us to} conclude that
+\item[(ii)] Suppose there exists a nonnegative integrable function {$u(\omega)$} such that $x^TG(x;\om) \geq -u(\om)$ holds almost surely for any $x$. \end{itemize} Then the stochastic complementarity problem SCP($K, F$) admits a solution. \end{theorem} \begin{proof} {\bf (i.a.) and (ii) hold.} Note that if \eqref{eqn:H_lowerbound1} holds, since {$K$ is the nonnegative orthant and }$\|x_k\| \to \infty$ as $k \to \infty$, {we must have} $\|x_k\|> 0$ for sufficiently large $k$. {From hypothesis \eqref{eqn:H_lowerbound1}, we have that \eqref{eqn:xH_lowerbound} holds:}